Surfrider Federal Priorities

 PROTECT CLEAN WATER AND PUBLIC HEALTH

-➔ Support: At least level funding for the EPA, and $10 million for EPA's BEACH Act Grants Program in the FY 2021 Budget.
+➔ Support: $15 million for EPA's BEACH Act Grants Program in the FY 2023 Budget.
 Beach water quality monitoring programs protect children, swimmers and beachgoers from contracting dangerous waterborne illnesses and infections.
-Take action.

 PREVENT PLASTIC POLLUTION